DevanshBhatia04/ChatRoom/README.md

 9. After that you can run it on multiple devices on the same network.

 NOTE: THIS IS A MANUAL PROCESS AND WE JUST HAVE TO DO IT ON A SINGLE DEVICE, REST DEIVCE WILL USE A LINK..

+If your Device showing error related to the python server, then unzip the myevy file and let it provide the needs to the server.